 The conference theme of “counterpoints and counter-intuition” is intended encourage both a diversity of perspectives on the carceral, and to stimulate discussion of that which is or was unanticipated, had been unimagined, or was unforeseen.

 ‘Counterpoint’ is a term used in musical theory to describe the relationship between voices that are simultaneously independent yet interdependent.
 We deploy this term here to describe the differing perspectives which characterise carceral research – including scholar-activism aligned to abolitionism or reductionism, and research conducted within and with the formal approval of, carceral establishments.
 We see all of these voices as purposeful and productive, and through this theme we seek to highlight both their independence, and the interdependences between them.
-All perspectives are welcome, and the theme of ‘carceral counterpoint’ encourages constructive and collaborative dialogue across the diversity of perspectives.
+All perspectives were welcomed, and the theme of ‘carceral counterpoint’ encouraged constructive and collaborative dialogue across the diversity of perspectives.

-The conference committee are pleased to welcome Professor Dominique Moran (University of Birmingham) and Professor Chris Philo (University of Glasgow) as this year’s keynote speakers.
+The conference committee was pleased to welcome Professor Dominique Moran (University of Birmingham) and Professor Chris Philo (University of Glasgow) as this year’s keynote speakers.